Tricholoma equestre - Yellow Knight

-Despite a visual similarity to the Sulphur Knight, this chunky mushroom is distinguished by its smell: it has none.
+Despite a visual similarity to the Sulphur Knight, this chunky mushroom is easily distinguished by its smell: it has none.
 Tricholoma equestre (syn.
-Tricholoma flavovirens) is also known as the Man on Horseback, but why that should be is a mystery.
-Fairly common in northern Scotland, where it is most often mycorrhizal with Scots Pine in sandy areas but also occasionally with birches and with oaks, this late season mushroom is rarely seen either in southern Britain or in Ireland.
+Tricholoma flavovirens) is also known as the Man on Horseback; why that should be is a mystery.

 Cap